-A key number is only necessary when you have lost all keys and do not have 1 to duplicate from.
+A key number is only necessary when you have lost all keys and do not have one to duplicate from.
 If you still have a key, your NISSAN dealer can duplicate it.

-NISSAN VEHICLE IMMOBILIZER SYSTEM (NVIS) KEYS (if so equipped)
+NISSAN VEHICLE IMMOBILIZER SYSTEM (NVIS) KEYS

 You can only drive your vehicle using the master or valet keys which are registered to the NISSAN Vehicle Immobilizer System components in your vehicle.
 These keys have a transponder chip in the key head.